JohnTheTripper/moviegoer-prototype/README.md

 The next phase of the Moviegoer project will use the defined scene boundaries to implement transfer learning on individual scenes.
 This will include NLP analysis of subtitle files, emotional facial analysis, facial character recognition, etc.

-## Movie Copyright
+# Movie Copyright
 40 films were used to train the CNN model, and additional films may be used for further training and development.
 Because these films are copyrighted, neither the model nor the dataset will be publicly released.
 A list of films used in this project is available in the movies_cited.md file.

-This project is strictly for educational and research purposes.
+This project is strictly for non-commercial educational and research purposes.